msv-lab/f1x/doc/Manual.md

 The search space of f1x is the following:

-1. Modification of conditional expressions (inside if, for, while)
+1. Modification of side-effect free conditions
+2. Appending `|| expr` or `&& expr` to conditions with side effects
-2. Modification of RHS of assignments (integer and pointer types)
+3. Modification of side-effect free RHS of assignments
-3. Modification of return arguments (integer and pointer types)
+4. Modification of side-effect free return arguments
-4. Inserting if-guards for break, continue, function calls
+5. Inserting if-guards for break, continue, function calls
-5. Inserting array initialization with memset
+6. Inserting array initialization

-f1x expression synthesizer is bit-precise; it supports all signed and unsigned builtin (C99) integer types.
+f1x expression synthesizer is bit-precise; it supports all builtin (C99) integer types and pointers.

 ### Prioritization ###

-f1x currently supports only one prioritization strategy: sorting patches based on the size of syntactical change.
-It guarantees to generate the syntactically minimal patch (global minimum) in the search space.
+f1x currently supports only the most trivial prioritization strategy: patches that are syntactically closer to the original program are assigned higher correctness probability. f1x guarantees to generate the syntactically minimal patch (the global minimum) in the search space.
 The motivation behind this prioritization is that small changes are easier to understand and they are less likely to break existing functionality.
-The syntactical change is measured in the number of changed AST nodes.
-For certain situations (e.g. compare `x - y ---> x + y` and `x - y ---> y - x`), the score for a patch is defined in a heuristical manner.
+Since the search space is represented explicitly and prioritization is implemented simply as an array sorting function, it is straightforward to support more sophisticated prioritization strategies.

 ## Usage ##